 Just like in regular medical malpractice claims, you must prove that negligence occurred in psychiatric malpractice claims.
 The first step in doing this is proving that a doctor patient relationship existed.
 This is easy to prove through medical records.
 Next, you need to prove the 4 D’s of negligence:

-• Duty Dereliction means that there was a breach in this duty of care.
-For example, maybe the psychiatrist fails to prescribe the correct medication or correct dosage of a medication.
+Duty Dereliction means that there was a breach in this duty of care.
+For example, maybe the psychiatrist fails to prescribe the correct medication or prescribes the wrong medication.

-• Direct Cause: The mental health professional’s breached duty of care causes direct harm to the patient.
+Direct Cause: The mental health professional’s breach of duty causes direct harm to the patient.

-• Damages: The patient suffered a wide variety of damages for which they deserve financial compensation.
+Damages: The patient suffered a wide variety of damages.

-A Chicago psychiatric malpractice lawyer at Curcio Law Offices can help you gather sufficient evidence to prove these elements of negligence.
+A Chicago psychiatric malpractice lawyer at Curcio & Casciato can help you gather sufficient evidence to prove these elements of negligence.

 Examples of Psychologist Intentional Acts